AniruthKarthik/qrtunnel/README.md

-# QRTunnel
+# qrtunnel

-Cross-platform file sharing via SSH reverse tunneling and QR codes.
-Allows sharing files with mobile devices anywhere in the world, even behind NAT/firewalls.
+qrtunnel is a cross-platform tool for immediate file sharing via QR codes.
+It utilizes SSH reverse tunneling and local networking to bridge the gap between a computer and mobile devices, enabling file transfers even behind NAT or restrictive firewalls without requiring an account.

-Now featuring a **new interactive Terminal User Interface (TUI)** for easier navigation!

 ## Features

-*   **Interactive TUI:** A beautiful, easy-to-use terminal interface to select files, choose modes, and configure ports using arrow keys.
-*   **Simple File Sharing:** Share one or more files directly from your command line.
-*   **Receive Files:** Start in upload mode to receive files from any device with a web browser.
+*   **Interactive Terminal User Interface (TUI):** A keyboard-driven interface for file selection, mode configuration, and port management.
-*   **Smart Mode:** Automatically provides both a global Internet link and a high-speed LAN link.
-The client device auto-detects if it's on the same Wi-Fi and switches to maximum speed.
+*   **Smart Mode:** Simultaneously establishes a public tunnel and a local LAN server.
+The recipient device automatically detects the fastest available path (LAN or WAN).
-*   **High-Speed LAN Sharing:** Use the `--lan` flag (or select LAN in TUI) to share files directly over your local network, keeping data private and fast.
+*   **High-Speed LAN Transfers:** Directly shares files over the local network for maximum speed and privacy.
-*   **LAN Security (OTP):** High-speed LAN transfers are protected by a random 6-digit passcode displayed only on your terminal.
+*   **One-Time Password (OTP) Security:** Local network access is protected by a 6-digit passcode displayed only on the host machine.
-*   **Randomized & Custom Ports:** Defaults to a random port (20000-60000) for security, or choose your own custom port.
-*   **Secure Tunnels:** Supports both **SSH Tunneling** (default on Linux/macOS) and **ngrok** (default on Windows) for secure, public access.
-    *   **SSH Tunneling:** Uses `localhost.run` for instant tunneling without any account or sign-up.
-    *   **Ngrok Support:** Reliable tunneling via ngrok (requires free account).
-*   **QR Code Display:** Generates a scannable QR code in your terminal for easy access on mobile devices.
-*   **Web Interface:** Provides a simple web page for recipients to download shared files or upload files to you.
+*   **Account-Free Tunneling:** Uses SSH-based tunneling (via localhost.run) by default on Linux and macOS, requiring no registration.
+*   **Ngrok Integration:** Support for ngrok tunnels, providing an alternative for secure public access.
+*   **Multi-File and Directory Sharing:** Capability to share individual files, batches, or entire directories.
+*   **Two-Way Sharing:** Supports both sending files from the computer and receiving uploads from mobile devices.

 ## Installation